mlcb-jlu/MedImgSeg/README.md

 ```
 python -m visdom.server
 ```
+Then you should change the PATH in the executable bash files to your virtual environment location.
 To train , validating and testing on BraTS dataset and ISIC dataset:
 ```
 sudo ./start_train.sh